openlawteam/lao-docs/docs/Organization.md

 ## Can members vary the operating agreement or the ways in which The LAO operates?

 The terms and provisions of the operating agreement may be amended if 50% or more of The LAO members, or their delegates, vote to approve the amendment.
-Voting will be based on the number of LAO Tokens held by the members at the time of the vote.
+Voting will be based on the number of LAO Units held by the members at the time of the vote.

 ## What are the tax issues with The LAO?